The Legend of Lylah Clare: Production

 In 1965, Aldrich announced that French star Jeanne Moreau would play the lead in Lylah Clare, However, filming was pushed back due to Aldrich being involved in other projects.
 He made it after The Flight of the Phoenix and The Dirty Dozen, both of which had predominantly male casts.
 The Dirty Dozen was financed by MGM who agreed to make Lylah.
 Aldrich said he was talking to the studio when they "were in a buying mood" and he pitched them Lylah, saying it was like The Big Knife.

 Aldrich later said it had taken four years developing the script: "We tried to avoid making it Marienbad Revisited.
 It got terribly disjointed and the big problem was to make it legitimately disjointed and not arty-crafty disjointed."

 In May 1967, Kim Novak was signed to play the lead.
 Hugo Butler and Jean Rouveral wrote the script.
 Novak hadn't made a film in three years, partly because she had been involved in a riding accident on the set of the film 13 (which became Eye of the Devil) and because she had lost interest in working.
-She had been divorced, and been involved in two car crashes and lost her house in a mud slide.
+She had been briefly married and divorced, and been involved in two car crashes and lost her house in a mudslide.
 Aldrich was initially thrilled with the idea of Novak in the role stating that she was a rare mixture of "ice and fire".
 "There are only a handful of actresses who can immediately establish the image of a movie star," he said.
 "Kim is one".